louiseivan/louiseivan/README.md

 - Generated 13M Instagram views in 30 days
 - Helped grow the Stacks community to 100K+ members across 32 countries

-And there’s more, but the pattern is pretty consistent:

-Figure out distribution.
-Build the system.
-Compound what works.
+And there’s more, but the pattern is pretty consistent: I figure out distribution.
+Build the system and compound what works.

 ### 📚 Learnings and Hobbies